 For additional assistance, refer to Co-operative Housing Federation of Canada (Ontario), Ontario Co-Operative Association, Co-operative Corporations Act, and consider reaching out to a legal professional with expertise in co-op law.

 Other steps that can be taken if second-hand smoke is an ongoing problem:

 - If second-hand smoke exposure is a problem, write a complaint letter to the co-op board requesting they take action.

 - Provide documented evidence about the source of the smoke, frequency, duration, health impact and the impact on the use and enjoyment of the unit.

-- Include other supporting evidence such as a physician letter about health impacts or letters from friends and neighbours that confirm the problem.
+- Include other supporting evidence such as a physician/health care provider letter about health impacts or letters from friends and neighbours that confirm the problem.

 - Identify steps taken to resolve the problem to date.

 - Propose possible solutions and ask for a response by a specific date.

 If a co-op board refuses to act or smoke cannot be reduced or eliminated to a suitable level, there are a few last resort measures that can be taken.
 Before taking formal steps such as opening a lawsuit, it is recommended that you seek legal advice.